which git## /usr/local/bin/git

 +----[SHA256]-----+

-Add private key to the ssh-agent
+Add the private key to the ssh-agent

 Add public key to your GitHub/GitLab/BitBucket account